 In 2014 Chicago became the seventh U.S. site to have the University of Denver collect fleet NH3 measurements.
-The 2018 mean reported in Table 3 ( $0.61 \pm 0.02$ ) represents a 5% reduction from the mean observed in 2016.
+The 2020 mean reported in Table 3 (0.57 $\pm$ 0.01) represents a ~7% reduction from the mean observed in 2018.
 Figure 8 is a graph of gNH3/kg of fuel emissions by model year for the three Chicago data sets with NH3 measurements.
 The uncertainties are standard error of the mean calculated using the daily means.
 We continue to see lower ammonia emissions from the newest model year vehicles that work to lower the emission means.
-There is a 22% decrease between the zero-year 2017 and 2019 model year vehicles from the two most recent data sets.
-However, emissions deterioration in 2 to 7-year-old vehicles limits the overall reductions.
+There was a 37% decrease between the one-year old 2018 and 2020 model year vehicles from the two most recent data sets.
+However, emissions deterioration in 2 to 7-year-old vehicles works to limit some of the overall reductions.